 Her cooking supplies include a covered tin of millet flour, a mixing bowl, a cylinder of water, and a tava, a metal concave cooking pan.

 She adds the boiling water to the millet flour and kneads the dough.
-With millet, you don’t need to let the dough rest for twenty minutes as you do for wheat flour.
+With millet, you don’t need to let the dough rest for twenty minutes as with wheat flour.

 She flattens the dough on the stone by patting it with her hands.

-I had to call Viji to ask what she and Satish were discussing in Telugu in the background of the video before posting it.
-She said they were discussing whether to kill a chicken for our breakfast!
+I had to call Viji to ask what she and Satish were discussing in Telugu in the video’s background.
+They were discussing whether to kill a chicken for our breakfast!